dinix64/HU_Mars/README.md

 # HU_mars
- A planet to be forked
+ A planet to do tests